 Construction workers have some of the more dangerous jobs in the country.
-In fact, the Occupational Safety and Health Administration reported that in 2014 one in five worker deaths was in the construction industry.
+In fact, the Occupational Safety and Health Administration (OSHA) reports that in 2019, one in five worker deaths was in the construction industry.
 If you or a loved one has been injured in a construction accident, we urge you to seek help from a personal injury attorney.

 to find a John Foy office near you